robschick/pcodData/README.md

 pcodData
 ========

-This has all the output from the elicitation and Carol Donovan's merging work
+This has all the output from the elicitation and Carol Donovan's merging work.
+Test